greg-js/arch-wiki-md-repo/wiki/_content/english/NVIDIA.md

 ### Hardware accelerated video decoding with XvMC

 Accelerated decoding of MPEG-1 and MPEG-2 videos via [XvMC](/index.php/XvMC "XvMC") are supported on GeForce4, GeForce 5 FX, GeForce 6 and GeForce 7 series cards.
-See [XvMC](/index.php/XvMC "XvMC") for detail.
+See [XvMC](/index.php/XvMC "XvMC") for details.

 ## Configuration

 It is possible that after installing the driver it may not be needed to create an Xorg server configuration file.
 You can run [a test](/index.php/Xorg#Running "Xorg") to see if the Xorg server will function correctly without a configuration file.
 However, it may be required to create a configuration file (prefer `/etc/X11/xorg.conf.d/20-nvidia.conf` over `/etc/X11/xorg.conf`) in order to adjust various settings.
 This configuration can be generated by the NVIDIA Xorg configuration tool, or it can be created manually.
 If created manually, it can be a minimal configuration (in the sense that it will only pass the basic options to the [Xorg](/index.php/Xorg "Xorg") server), or it can include a number of settings that can bypass Xorg's auto-discovered or pre-configured options.

-**Note:** Since 1.8.x Xorg uses separate configuration files in `/etc/X11/xorg.conf.d/` - check out [advanced configuration](#Advanced:_20-nvidia.conf) section.
+**Note:** For maunal configuration see [NVIDIA/Tips and tricks#Manual configuration](/index.php/NVIDIA/Tips_and_tricks#Manual_configuration "NVIDIA/Tips and tricks").

 ### Minimal configuration